37chandler/tm-book-sentiment/README.md

 In this notebook we'll pick a book or set of books from NLTK and do this.
 (Note that NLTK, by providing digitized copies of many books, has saved us a _lot_ of effort here.)

+I'm also including a notebook on using Naive Bayes for Sentiment Analysis.
+It doesn't have any thing to do with the book sentiment, but it's a cool thing to check out.